Incredibly moist and flavorful paleo pumpkin bread is perfect for breakfast, or as a healthy snack. My kids love it in their lunchboxes!

 I just had to develop this paleo pumpkin bread recipe!

-In my previous incarnation as a high-carb eater, I used to make this wonderful pumpkin bread.
+In my previous incarnation as a high-carb eater, I used to make a wonderful whole wheat pumpkin bread.
 We all loved it, and it quickly became a tradition to bake it every year throughout the fall.

 Now that I’ve transitioned into low carb and gluten free eating, I just had to find a way to recreate the high-carb recipe, but make it low carb and gluten free.